James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-trajectories-in-unity.md

 We should now have a working trajectory starting at the GameObject that has the script attached.
 In order to make this work with an offset only requires minor changes.

-First we should set up our objects in unity so that this will be easy to do.
+First we should set up our objects in Unity so that this will be easy to do.
 The LineRenderer and script are put on a child of the weapon and the weapon is a child of the player's head.
 In my setup the player's head controls rotation up and down, while the player(root) object controls rotation left and right.

 <img src="/assets/images/trajectory-player-hierarchy.jpg" class="img-responsive rounded-image shadow-image" width="100%" alt="Player Hierarchy">